1 Chronicles 24

 Introduction

-First Chronicles 24 continues David's systematic organization of temple worship personnel, turning from the general Levitical duties described in 1 Chronicles 23 to the specific priestly divisions descended from Aaron.
-The chapter establishes twenty-four rotating courses of priests, each assigned its turn of service in the house of the LORD by sacred lot.
-This organizational structure would endure for centuries, remaining intact through the exile and into the New Testament period -- the division of Abijah mentioned in verse 10 is the same priestly course to which Zechariah, father of John the Baptist, belonged (Luke 1:5).
+First Chronicles 24 continues David's ordered preparation for temple worship.
+Where 1 Chronicles 23 addressed Levitical duties more broadly, this chapter turns to the priestly divisions descended from Aaron.
+It establishes twenty-four rotating courses of priests, each assigned its time of service in the house of the LORD by lot.
+The arrangement endured for centuries, surviving the exile and remaining recognizable in the New Testament: the division of Abijah in verse 10 is the same course to which Zechariah, the father of John the Baptist, belonged (Luke 1:5).

-The chapter falls into three sections: the background and rationale for dividing the priests (vv.
-1-6), the listing of the twenty-four priestly courses as determined by lot (vv.
-7-19), and a supplementary list of the remaining Levites who likewise cast lots for their duties (vv.
+The chapter unfolds in three parts: the basis for dividing the priests (vv.
+1-6), the list of the twenty-four priestly courses as assigned by lot (vv.
+7-19), and a concluding list of the remaining Levites, who likewise received their duties by lot (vv.
 20-31).
-The Chronicler emphasizes that the division was conducted fairly, by lot, ensuring that neither the line of Eleazar nor the line of Ithamar received preferential treatment.
-The use of the lot reflects a deep conviction that the ordering of worship is ultimately God's decision, not a human administrative choice.
+The Chronicler emphasizes the fairness of the process.
+Neither the line of Eleazar nor the line of Ithamar was favored; the lot placed the final ordering in God's hands rather than man's.

 The Priestly Divisions Established (vv.
 1-6)